-These messages, sent to missing adults'

-phones, can help to keep people safe by encouraging them to get in touch and reminding them that people care about them.
-357 adults responded to TextSafe they were sent by Missing People when they were missing.

-10 people received a Safe and Well check from Missing people, rather than the police
+These messages, sent to missing adults' phones, can help to keep people safe by encouraging them to get in touch and reminding them that people care about them.
+357 adults responded to a TextSafe they were sent by Missing People when they were missing.
+10 people received a Safe and Well check from Missing people.